FREQUENTLY ASKED QUESTIONS

 A: We accept students in Grades 2 through 12.
-We will only interview a student once he or she is 7 years old.
-Once a student turns 18 and has graduated from high school, he or she is eligible to apply for our adult program.
+We will only interview a student once they are 7 years old.
+After a student turns 18 and has graduated from high school, they are eligible to apply for our adult programs.

 Q: When are your classes held?

 A: Our classes are held during the traditional school year in three semesters (Fall, Winter and Spring) on Saturdays.
 The Fall and Spring are 12-week sessions, and the Winter Intensive is a 10-week program.
 For young actors in grades 2 through 6, classes are from 10:30 AM to 4:00 PM.
 For young actors in grades 7 through 12, classes are from 9:00 AM to 3:30 PM.

 Q: Do you have classes after school or on Sundays?